The Heart of a Log or Timber Home

-But, today, we build 10,000 square foot log homes—and those log homes have elegant and very upscale kitchen designs.
+But, today, in addition to smaller traditional log and timber homes, we build 10,000 square foot log homes.
+And those log homes have elegant and very upscale kitchen designs.

 The modern log home dweller wants for nothing in her beautiful, eco-friendly kitchen, with every amenity known to mankind!

-Modern log homes and cabins have kitchens that are designed with practicality in mind.
-They can be large or small, and most log cabin kitchens use green building materials like granite, stone, tile, and various woods.
+Modern log home kitchens are designed with practicality in mind.
+They can be large or small, and most log cabin kitchens use green building materials like granite, stone, tile, and various natural woods like hickory, pine or cherry.

 In fact, if you plan your kitchen carefully, you can achieve elegant simplicity—even in a small kitchen design!